yashbhesaniya/fractional-differentiation-time-series/README.md

     │   └── ...
     └── ...

-In order to run your tests, install the `pytest` package and:
+In order to run your tests, make sure to install the `pytest` package (by running pip install pytest in the command prompt) and do the following commands:

-    - Open your terminal at your local repository (the ML-in-Finance folder)
+    - Open your terminal or command prompt and navigate to the root directory of your local repository (the ML-in-Finance folder).
-    - Type PYTHONPATH=src
+    - Set the PYTHONPATH environment variable to include the src directory.
+In Linux, you can do this by typing PYTHONPATH=src.
+If you're using Windows, use the command set PYTHONPATH=src.
-    - Type python -m pytest tests (you may need to replace python with python3)
+    - Run the command python -m pytest tests in the terminal or command prompt.
+If you're using Linux, you may need to replace python with python3 depending on your Python installation.

-These commands were tested in WSL2 (Windows Subsystem for Linux) terminal.
+By executing these commands, you will run the pytest framework and it will discover and execute the tests located (all .py files) in the tests directory.These commands were tested in WSL2 (Windows Subsystem for Linux) terminal and in a Command Prompt in Windows.
 If you have trouble making the commands run, let us know.

 Unit testing is crucial to ensure that version differences leading to errors are detected and the code we develop is working as intended.
 Ideally, they should cover all aspects of your contribution, including instantiation of classes and the behavior of all methods.
 They also help in scenarios where function B depends on function A, as any intended changes in function A should not silently affect the behavior of function B. While bug fixes and other changes are inevitable, we want to ensure that any downstream effects are detected.
 Before submitting a pull request, run all tests, including both the ones you added and those already present in the codebase.
 If any test fails, make appropriate edits to your code.